holtgrewe/tracdox/trac-sphinx/source/Tutorial/IndexQGram.rst

 	Please note that the :dox:`Shape` object that corresponds to the :dox:`IndexQGram` index is empty initially and has to be set by :dox:`Shape#stringToShape` or :dox:`Shape#resize`.
 	This initialization is not necessary for :dox:`Shape` that are defined at compile-time, i.e. :dox:`UngappedShape` and :dox:`GappedShape`.
 	To search for "AT-A" we first have to hash it with the index shape or any other :dox:`Shape` with the same bitmap.
-	The we can use :dox:`getOccurrences` to output all matches.
+	The we can use :dox:`IndexQGram#getOccurrences` to output all matches.

 	.. includefrags:: core/demos/tutorial/index/index_assignment5.cpp
           :fragment: output